yolken/yolken-blog/site/_posts/2019-06-09-rules-for-better-interviews.md

 ### Pairing

-The idea here is to have the candidate pair with a member of the team instead of solving interview problems independently.
+The idea here is to have the candidate pair with a member of the team instead of solving interview problems by themselves.
 The pair can work together on either made-up interview questions or, in some cases, actual project work for the company.
 Ideally, the company has hardware set up that's designed for pairing, i.e. two monitors, mice, and keyboards connected to a single computer.